 Chart your course with us.
 Together, let's shape the future of sustainable marine operations.

-The ULSTEIN X-BOW®, the inverted bow concept, redefined marine engineering.
+The ULSTEIN X-BOW, the inverted bow concept, redefined marine engineering.
 The bow concept was launched in 2005, together with the first shipbuilding contract, and gained immediate interest from shipowners.
-The X-BOW hull line design has been tried in most weather conditions.X-BOW®
+The X-BOW hull line design has been tried in most weather conditions.

-The X-STERN introduces the documented X-BOW® effect to the aft ship.
-The sloping, higher stern allows for a sharp stern shape in which the transom plate is replaced by a pointed aft.
-Some of the benefits are: Improved safety for crew and equipment, increased flexibility in operations and reduced fuel consumption.X-STERN®
+The X-STERN introduces the documented X-BOW® effect to the aft ship, harnessing the benefits of improved safety for crew and equipment, increased flexibility in operations and reduced fuel consumption.

 On 20 October 2022, Ulstein was appointed 'The Industrial Design Company of the Year Award.'
 The jury stated Ulstein has ‘design as a part of its DNA.
 The world is facing enormous challenges, and the company is working to solve these challenges by thinking differently, and working across disciplines and industries.'